JochemTheLegend27/CsvToJsonMapper/README.md

-﻿# CSV to JSON with Mapping Documentation
+﻿# CSV to JSON with Mapping

 ## Capabilities
 - **Dynamic CSV Mapping**: Converts flat CSV data into JSON, adhering to customizable mapping rules.